West Bladen’s Ahmmarie White (4) runs toward the end zone for a touchdown against Fairmont.

 “We made our fair share of mistakes, so we’ve got to clean it up.
 I thought we fought well.
 I thought the defense played a heck of a ball game.
 We’ll look at the film and see where we can get better.”

-The West Bladen defense held Fairmont (1-6, 1-1 Southeastern) scoreless in the first half and held the Golden Tornadoes to 255 total yards.
+The West Bladen defense held Fairmont (1-6, 1-1 Southeastern) scoreless in the first half and limited the Golden Tornadoes to 255 total yards.
 Justin Spaulding and Isaiah Robinson led the way with 10 tackles each.
 Sincere McKinley had seven tackles and a pass interception in the end zone on the final play of the first half.
 Demarie Gayle was in on eight tackles and recovered a fumble.
 Keon Whittington had an interception and five tackles.

 However, the West Bladen offense could manage only 192 total yards and never snapped the ball inside the Fairmont 20.